How to Store Fresh Produce Longer: The Ultimate Guide

 Separate Ethylene Producers

-Identify fruits that release ethylene gas and store them away from sensitive produce.
-This prevents premature ripening and spoilage of other items.
+Identify which produce items release ethylene gas and store them away from sensitive produce.
+This prevents premature ripening and spoilage of other fruits and vegetables.

 3